jbutcher21/aiclass/README.md

 - If it gives you options, ask it for the pros and cons.
 - Correct it when it gets something wrong.
 It will learn from you.
 - Keep it on track: AI's hallucinate.
 See: [ChatGPT Common Issues And Solutions](https://www.geeky-gadgets.com/chatgpt-5-common-issues-and-solutions/)
-  - telling it to `go back to strict mode` will get it back on track.

 **Above all: Don't use it to replace your judgement or expertice.
 It just your assistant.
 You are the decision maker.**